-For example, a PDA-based auction system that wants to find other PDA's users selling 21-inch TVs despite their brand, price and seller can issue the following operation: find (mall, sellers), (tv, 21,?,?,?).
-The operation will trigger a query for tuples that match the pattern (tv, 21,?,?,?) in the hosts of subgroup sellers of the root group mall.
-Matching tuples, like (tv, 21, foo, 325, h), where foo, 325 and h are respectively the TV's brand, price and the name of the mobile host offering the TV, will be outputted in the local space of the PDA sometime after the operation was issued.
+For example, a PDA-based auction system that wants to find other PDA's users selling 21 inches TVs despite its branch, price and seller can issue the following operation: find $\langle mall, sellers \rangle$, $\langle tv, 21, ?, ?, ? \rangle$.
+The operation will trigger a query for tuples matching the pattern $\langle tv, 21, ?, ?, ? \rangle$ in the hosts of subgroup sellers of the root group mall.
+Matching tuples, like $\langle tv, 21, foo, 325, h \rangle$, where foo, 325 and h are respectively the TV's branch, the TV's price and the name of the mobile host offering the TV, will be outputted in the local space of the PDA sometime after the operation was issued.
 The PDA system can then retrieve these answers using the local in primitive and place an offer v using the remote operation out h, v.

-The find primitive originates a query that is propagated to all nodes of the network.
-Basically, the host that originated the query transmits it to its neighbors, that retransmit it to their neighbors and so on, until the network graph is covered.
+The find operation originates a query that is propagated to all nodes of the network.
+Basically, the host that originated the query transmit it to its neighbors, that retransmit it to their neighbors and so on, until the network graph is covered.
 This protocol is similar to the one used by distributed file sharing systems in the Internet, like Gnutella [7].
 Not surprisingly, the logical network created by Gnutella over the fixed Internet presents many characteristics that are typical of wireless and ad hoc networks.

 Often it is useful to query connected hosts for a service and keep the query effective until such service is available.
 In this way, a client does not need to periodically send lookup queries to detect new services that may become available since the last query was issued.
 In PeerSpaces, lookup queries that remain active after their first execution are called continuous queries.
 Continuous lookup queries are issued adding the lifetime t to the find primitive: find p, t.
-This primitive will search hosts of the network for available services matching pattern p and for services that may become available in t time units.
+This primitive will search the hosts of the network for available services matching pattern p and for services that may become available in t time units.